How We Designed Our Budget Step 2- Budget Categories

 - Write out who you owe money to so you know everyone you need to pay.

-- Find out the interest rate (this might be shocking, but you need to know).
+- Investigate your interest rate (this might be shocking, but you need to know).
 If you do not know the interest rate, you should call the provider, but first read step 5 below.

-- Once you have all your debts listed I would budget in to pay the highest interest off first but continue to pay the minimum balance off on the others.
-Once you pay the highest bill, move on to the next highest on the list and bang that off.
+- Once you have all your debts listed, I would budget to pay the highest interest off first but continue to pay the minimum balance off on the others.
+After paying the highest bill, move on to the next highest on the list and bang that off.

 - Call the credit card companies and ask them to lower your interest rate.
 If they tell you they can’t ask to speak to someone higher up until you get that rate lowered.
 Sometimes you might have to suck it up because no one wants to hear what predicament you have gotten yourself into so that you can’t pay your debts.